godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **round** **(** **)**

-Returns the vector with all components rounded to the nearest integer, with halfway cases rounded away from zero.
+Returns this vector with all components rounded to the nearest integer, with halfway cases rounded away from zero.

 ----